 Option 3 – Take a few risks

 I appreciate seeing profiles that share a little about your professional journey – how you got to where you are and what your professional interests are.
 I might like to know a little about your outside interests if it gives me insights about you.
 Knowing that you’re an active volunteer in your community or an active member of a number of professional organizations is all good to know.
 Seeing you share a little about your training for a marathon or taking additional classes all tell me something about you that only enhances your reputation.
 There used to be a section called “Interests” where you could add hobbies and other interests.
 That section no longer exists.
-This additional information belongs either in your summary or perhaps in the accomplishments or projects sections.
+This additional information belongs either in your About section or perhaps in the accomplishments or projects sections.

 Option 4 – Take more risks and win big

 What I really love to see on LinkedIn is the content you share.
-Like, comment and share other people’s posts on LinkedIn.
+Like, comment, and share other people’s posts on LinkedIn.
 It lets me know you’re active on LinkedIn and also gives me the opportunity to engage in conversation with you.
-I can get a sense of your interests, of what matters to you, what we might have in common and whether you’re a thought leader in your industry.
+I can get a sense of your interests, what matters to you, what we might have in common, and whether you’re a thought leader in your industry.
 If you’ve written recommendations for others, it might show me as much about what kind of manager you are as the recommendations written about you.
 Adding a video of yourself speaking or a PowerPoint portfolio of some of your work can be a powerful way to give a sense of your personality and your professional presence.

-Bonus Points: Write original content and share as articles on LinkedIn.
+Bonus Points: Write original content and share articles on LinkedIn.
 I’m immediately impressed when I see you’ve written something that shows your knowledge or expertise and your view of the world.
 Please be sure it is original content!
 Even if it was originally published somewhere else (an online magazine, your own website, etc.), please copy and paste the content into LinkedIn.
 By all means, reference where it was originally written but don’t make me have to click again to get to the content!
 And remember that shared content from others belongs in the “share an article, photo, video or idea.”
 You immediately lose credibility with me if you share someone else’s content in the “write an article” area.

 Option 5 – Overshare

 I want to know a little bit about your personal journey that influenced your career.
-But there definitely is such a thing as too much information and too much inappropriate sharing on LinkedIn.
-Referencing time off to care for elderly relatives may be appropriate to explain a job gap but a long saga with the details of caring for them as one after the other deteriorated and passed away is just too much information for LinkedIn.
+In my opinion, there definitely is such a thing as too much information and too much inappropriate sharing on LinkedIn.
+Referencing time off to care for elderly relatives may be appropriate to explain a job gap but a long saga with the details of caring for them as one after the other deteriorated and passed away is probably just too much information for LinkedIn.
 Adding part of a testimonial to your summary or job description may be great but including the whole page is too much.
-Liking, commenting and sharing nothing but things such as what people are doing for their vacations or what they’re eating is not adding to your reputation.
+Liking, commenting, and sharing nothing but things such as what people are doing for their vacations or what they’re eating is not adding to your reputation.
 I’m not a big fan of quotes and inspirational statements but I know some people are.
 I recommend you share such content with some restraint – both in quantity and in the type of content.